Utoro: Background

 Following the surrender of Japan, the majority of ethnic Koreans (1 to 1.4 million) returned to the peninsula.
 The ones who stayed in Japan did so for a variety of reasons.
 Some were apprehensive of returning to the poor conditions and political instability on the peninsula, others could not afford the journey back to the peninsula, and some even had successful careers.
 Koreans who had already somewhat assimilated into Japanese culture, with Japanese spouses or Japanese-speaking children, were incentivized to stay there.

 Koreans who remained in Japan were targeted for harassment and violence by Japanese people in the period immediately after the surrender.
 A police report from Yamaguchi Prefecture recorded statements from the public that said "Japan lost the war because of you Koreans; [now] go back to Korea immediately" and "all Koreans must be killed".
-In Chōshi, Japanese policemen fired upon and killed three Koreans who had who been on their way to welcome the local arrival of U.S. military forces.
+In Chōshi, Japanese policemen fired upon and killed three Koreans who had been on their way to welcome the local arrival of U.S. military forces.
 These incidents frightened Koreans, and caused them to form support organizations and self-segregate for their own protection.

 Although Koreans in Japan had experienced discrimination prior to World War II, they had still been Japanese citizens.
 However, after the war, the Japanese government gradually stripped them of significant rights and benefits.
 In December 1945, they lost their right to vote.
 In 1947, the Alien Registration Ordinance formally stripped them of their citizenship, rendering them stateless.
 Employment policies were enacted that excluded Koreans from "Japanese jobs".
 This drove many Koreans to pursue work in informal, marginalized, or illegal sectors.